viperleed/viperleed/doc/content/sections/bookkeeper.rst

 ==========

-The bookkeeper is a small application made to run in between executions of the TensErLEED Manager tleedm.
-Its purpose is to collect input and output files from the previous tleedm run and store them in a "history" subfolder for future reference.
+The bookkeeper is a small application made to run in between executions of ViPErLEED calculations.
+Its purpose is to collect input and output files from the previous run and store them in a "history" subfolder for future reference.

 The bookkeeper can safely be run multiple times.
-If no new tleedm output is detected, it will simply exit without doing anything.
+If no new output is detected, it will simply exit without doing anything.

 The bookkeeper may be called with the following arguments: